Full pack on Devil’s Path? Rugged, rugged, rugged. A bucket list hike.

 Eastern Trailhead: Take NY 42 north four miles to NY 23A.
 Head east and turn right on Bloomer Rd.
 11 miles later.
-Take rights on Platte Cove Rd., and Prediger Rd.
+Take rights on Platte Clove Rd. and Prediger Rd.

 Food and drink:

-Backpacking Devil’s Path is normally done in as part of a three-day trip it can however by done in two or longer.
+Backpacking Devil’s Path is typically done as part of a three-day trip; it can, however, be done in two or longer.
 Your meal planning should include high-calorie foods.
 You’ll be expending lots of energy.
 Also, plan your stops carefully and look for places with water.
-Water is heavy and adding this to a pack for a multi-day trip can definitely add to the weight.
-Don’t be fooled, carting less may not be better – do not dehydrate on the trail.
-To lessen your “water” weight see this post.
-Contact land managers (below) to get information on water supply as there is minimal water high on the trail.
+Water is heavy, and adding this to a pack for a multi-day trip can add to the weight.
+Don’t be fooled; carting less may not be better – do not dehydrate on the trail.
+To lessen your “water” weight, see this post.
+Contact land managers (below) to get information on the water supply as there is minimal water high on the trail.

 Food supplies near trailhead: